 Human activities in agriculture and the food system are among the main human pressures driving this deterioration.
 However, agriculture and the food system will ultimately also be the main victim of these couples crises, as drought, heat stress, floods, infertile soils or lack of pollinators increasingly impact food production.
 Reintroducing biodiversity into the food system from the farm to the fork can therefore be a main catalyser for creating a sustainable, healthy future for the planet and its people.

-In this Mansholt lecture of 2022, WUR will present its vision and priority actions for different stakeholder groups on the role agriculture and the food system play in navigating the crises of climate change and biodiversity loss.
+In this Mansholt lecture, WUR will present its vision and priority actions for different stakeholder groups on the role agriculture and the food system play in navigating the crises of climate change and biodiversity loss.
 How do we need to transition agricultural production and the food system from where we are now to where we need to go to create a liveable planet in the long term?
 And how do we ensure that the transition is sustainable, fair and just to everyone, including local and vulnerable communities?

 |14.00||Welcome with coffee|

 |14.30||General information||Sjoukje Heimovaara (WUR)|

 |15.15||Reflections||Lukas Visek (Member of Cabinet of Executive Vice-President Frans Timmermans at European Commission)|

 |15.30||Panel led by Jeanne Nel (WUR)||Lukas Visek: Member of Cabinet of Executive Vice-President Frans Timmermans at European Commission|

 |Alex Datema: Chairman of Boerennatuur Netherlands and Dairy Farmer|